pforret/blog.splashing/_topic/profession/teacher.md

 ---
 # Profession: teacher

-A teacher, also called a schoolteacher or formally an educator, is a person who helps students to acquire knowledge, competence or virtue.
+A teacher, also called a schoolteacher or formally an educator, is a person who helps students to  acquire knowledge, competence, or virtue, via the practice of teaching.
 Informally the role of teacher may be taken on by anyone .

 ## Unsplash photos